marianasamiranda/s2dedup-spdk-client/README.md

 # S2Dedup's Client

 This repository is part of the S2Dedup project.
-Please refer to [S2Dedup repository](https://github.com/mmm97/S2Dedup) for further information.
+Please refer to [S2Dedup repository](https://github.com/mmm97/S2Dedup) for further information or you may read the paper published in SYSTOR'21:

+- "S2Dedup: SGX-enabled Secure Deduplication"

 S2Dedup's client implementation is based on the Storage Performance Development Kit ([SPDK](http://www.spdk.io)), which provides a set of tools and libraries for writing high performance, scalable, user-mode storage applications.
 Please refer to ([SPDK-Getting_Started](https://spdk.io/doc/getting_started.html)) for installation instructions.